 Bipolar disorder was previously called manic-depressive psychosis, or MDP.
 There has been a paradigm shift in the understanding of this complex brain disorder.

 What Are the Inheritance and Perpetuation of Manic Episodes?

-Those afflicted with this disorder are prone to a lot many mood changes, sometimes on a day to day basis.
-This disorder runs in families and research has identified many loci for its inheritance.
+Those afflicted with bipolar disorder are prone to a lot of mood changes, sometimes on a day-to-day basis.
+This disorder runs in families, and research has identified many loci for its inheritance.

-The various facets of this disorder include hypomania, mania and depression.
+The various facets of this disorder include hypomania, mania, and depression.
 Each of these phases can be debilitating.
-Majority of those suffering from bipolar disorder spend their time being depressed, rather than in mania or hypomania.
+The majority of those suffering from bipolar disorder spend their time being depressed rather than in mania or hypomania.

 On the other hand, those having a depressive spell will experience symptoms that are poles apart from that of a manic episode.

 Depressed individuals will feel ''down'', worry a lot, and cannot concentrate on things at hand.

 They become disinterested in day-to-day living.